-Brussels based bridal designer Valentine Avoh provided the beautiful dresses for the shoot with textures of layers and feathers which worked perfectly with the cashmere.
-The accessories from SIBO Designs brought a luxurious touch along with the statement jewellery from Cotton & Gems.
+Brussels based bridal designer Valentine Avoh provided the beautiful dresses for the shoot.
+With layers of textures and feathers the designs worked perfectly with the cashmere.
+The accessories from SIBO Designs brought a luxurious touch.
+Along with the statement jewellery from Cotton & Gems.
 Aesme had kindly hand drawn some bespoke botanical pieces to tie in the element of nature.

 The bridal knitwear

 “The knitwear collections are made in Mongolia by small knitting factories, made from cashmere yarn that is spun in Mongolia from fibers that are sourced from Mongolian herders.
 Madame Seguin’s core values include supporting the nomadic lifestyle and protecting Mongolia’s unique nature and wildlife.”